melchiorhering/Automating-DS-DE-Workflows/src/docker/README.md

                     build-essential ca-certificates software-properties-common gnome-screenshot
 ```

+> ✅ Also install `docker` if you plan to run containers from inside the guest VM:
+> Follow the [Docker installation guide](https://docs.docker.com/engine/install/ubuntu/) for the latest instructions.

 ### 4.2 · Configure SSH & passwordless sudo

 1. **Edit** `/etc/ssh/sshd_config` to allow password authentication if needed (`PasswordAuthentication yes`).

 2. **Restart SSH**:

    ```bash